Roblox–Schlep controversy: Reactions

-After the backlash, Roblox Corporation released a statement on their decision to ban vigilante groups, reasoning that vigilante groups normalized inappropriate conduct on Roblox by impersonating minors and moving users off-site to participate in sexual conversations.
+After the backlash, the Roblox Corporation released a statement on their decision to ban vigilante groups, reasoning that vigilante groups normalized inappropriate conduct on Roblox by impersonating minors and moving users off-site to participate in sexual conversations.
 It also said that vigilantes posing as minors is dangerous to the platform and makes them equivalent to predators.
 In a statement to Rolling Stone, the company shared quotes from police, attorneys, and academics describing how vigilante groups can interfere with official investigations and undermine criminal proceedings.
-On August 15, Louisiana attorney general Liz Murril sued Roblox due to alleged lack of child safety, calling the platform a "perfect place for pedophiles", the lawsuit was reportedly made in relation with the controversy.
-Matt Kaufman, head of Roblox security, made a video on August 16 addressing the concerns, saying that Schlep's actions represented "vigilantism".
-Schlep rebuffed the company's portrayal of him as a vigilante, saying he has not "taken the law into his own hands".
+Matt Kaufman, head of Roblox security, made a video on August 16 addressing the growing concerns, saying that Schlep's actions represented "vigilantism".
+Schlep denied the company's portrayal of him as a vigilante, saying he has not "taken the law into his own hands".

 On September 5, 2025, Roblox CEO David Baszucki was interviewed by a CNBC journalist about child safety on Roblox and the Schlep ban controversy.
 Baszucki stated he plans to add new child safety measures and contacted Schlep for feedback, saying he "would love" his help in maintaining the platform's security.
 Schlep called Baszucki's comments a "PR stunt"; his legal team warned Roblox that this statement is "inappropriate" because of it ignoring Schlep's past attempts to communicate with its employees.
-In November 2025, Schlep posted a 36-minute video in which he claimed Roblox's head of security, Matt Kaufman, contacted him and offered to discuss the ban and ways that can “keep him active in the Roblox community”.
+In November 2025, Schlep posted a 36-minute video in which he claimed Roblox's head of security, Matt Kaufman, contacted him and offered to discuss the ban and ways that can "keep him active in the Roblox community".
 Schlep described the outreach as a "self-serving PR move that came only after public backlash".

-On November 8, 2025, Schlep released a video called "Roblox Contacted Me...", in where Schlep claimed that a senior executive of Roblox contacted him to acknowledge his ban and asked if there was "some way we can keep you active in the Roblox community."
-Schlep rejected the offer, saying that he "will not trade [his] voice for a few Roblox accounts".
-Schlep also stated in the video that it "was never about me getting unbanned.
-It was about the victims, the players, the community that has been neglected forever".
+He also said his legal team sent Roblox a letter calling the outreach "improper" but saying they are "open to dialogue".
+Roblox reportedly did not reply.